rxsrio/rxsrio/README.md

 ## Contact Me

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/nataliarosario) or via email at natyrosario39@hotmail.com.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/nataliarosario) or via e-mail at natyrosario39@hotmail.com.
 You can also find me on:

 </div
         <div class="contact-icons">